 Siheng Xiong, Ali Payani, Yuan Yang, Faramarz Fekri

-• SWAP is a structure-aware planning framework for multi-step reasoning with LMs.
+- SWAP (Structure-Aware Planning) is a structure-aware planning framework for multi-step reasoning with LMs.
 At each step, given the current state, represented as a graph, and an action, the enhanced world model predicts the next state as an updated graph.
 The policy model is guided by this graph to propose next action.

 CausalEval: Towards Better Causal Reasoning in Language Models